Lee Everett Alkin: Life in showbusiness

 Soon afterwards, she met disc jockey Kenny Everett, who was one of the first DJs for BBC Radio 1.
 They enjoyed the high life, partying with celebrities such as Freddie Mercury, and John Lennon, who provided them with LSD.
 They married at Chelsea register office, and she made her own wedding dress out of a table cloth from Harrods.
 However, they separated in 1979 after Kenny Everett had come to terms with his sexuality, and divorced in 1984.
 He wrote the foreword to her autobiography, published in 1987, but later criticised the book for outing him; the two remained estranged until his death.
 Katherine Kelly played Lee in The Best Possible Taste, a BBC drama about Kenny Everett shown in 2012.

 Everett was a friend of Dusty Springfield, Elton John and Billie Jean King; the latter two were among those she questioned about supposed past lives for a book she published in 1996.

 Everett met the actor John Alkin at a house party thrown by Richard Branson.
 They began collaborating on an interest in past life regression therapy and mindfulness, and in 1982 they opened the "House of Spirit", a "healing centre" in Bayswater, London.
 They married in 1985, moved to Berkshire in 1994, and opened the "Obsidian College", another "healing centre", in 2000.
 They also started the "Chilliqueen" condiments company, which wound down when Everett turned 80 in 2017.

-Following the death of Springfield, in 1999, she began caring for Nicholas, a cat who Springfield "willed" to her when she became sick with cancer, at the apartment she shared with Alkin, in Hollywood, California.
+Following the death of Springfield, in 1999, she began caring for Nicholas, a cat who Springfield "willed" to her when she became sick with cancer, at the apartment she shared with Alkin, in Hollywood, California, US.
 The cat had been with Springfield for 13 years, with the cat reported to sleep on affects from Springfield, ate "tinned baby food", was comforted by Springfield's songs, was walked three times a day. and had a "high indoor tree house studded with hearts" in which he lived.
 While Nicholas was originally separated from her Everett's cat, at the time, Purrdie, it was reported that she was arranging a "marriage" between the two cats.